BinaryAnalysisPlatform/bap-tutorial/README.md

 ### Running bap from Python

-Unfortunately, currently we do not provide an interface for writing real plugins in Python and so far, the only way to use BAP from Python is to run the `bap` executable, and to parse its output.
+Unfortunately, currently, we do not provide an interface for writing real plugins in Python and so far, the only way to use BAP from Python is to run the `bap` executable and to parse its output.
 Fortunately, we provide some supporting code for this, so running `bap` is as easy
 as: